OrionZiK/InSurvey/README.md

 # InSurvey
-this repository is about works in 'Survey'
+this repository is about works in 'Survey'.